sunnygupta9968/Hospital-management-system/README.md

 5. View All Users/Patients in Hospitals with their details
 6. Add specialist doctor type
 7. Session Logout functionality
-8. See no of appointments in the hospital and which patient has been appointed to which doctor.
+8. See number of appointments in the hospital and which patient has been appointed to which doctor.

 # Doctor:
 1. Can Update his own profile and Change All his Details and Password Also